wikimedia/integration-config/README.md

   https://docs.openstack.org/infra/jenkins-job-builder/

-## Example Usage
+## Jenkins job local testing and deployment

 Make sure you have tox and python 3 installed, you can then run Jenkins job builder using:

     $ ./jenkin-jobs <arguments>

-Generate XML files for Jenkins jobs from YAML files:
+Generate from the YAML an XML file for each Jenkins job, in the `output/` directory:

     $ ./jenkins-jobs test ./jjb/ --config-xml -o output/

-Update Jenkins jobs which name starts with "selenium":

-    $ ./jenkins-jobs --conf jenkins_jobs.ini update ./jjb/ selenium*

-There are a few wrappers provided to easily test, update or delete jobs:

-Delete the job `build-project` or jobs matching fnmatch `*node6*`:

-    $ ./jjb-delete build-project
-    $ ./jjb-delete '*node6*'

-Generate a given job and print the generated XML:
+Generate from the YAML an XML file for a single Jenkins job, and output it to stdout:

     $ ./jjb-test 'wip-job'

-Delete one or more jobs:
+Update in production CI a single Jenkins job:

+    $ ./jenkins-jobs --conf jenkins_jobs.ini update ./jjb/ 'updated-job' (or)
+    $ ./jjb-update 'updated-job'

+    Note: push JJB updates to CI and verify them *before* merging the patch.

+Update in production CI all Jenkins jobs matching a filter:

+    $ ./jenkins-jobs --conf jenkins_jobs.ini update ./jjb/ 'updated-jobs*' (or)
+    $ ./jjb-update 'updated-jobs*'

+    Note: push JJB updates to CI and verify them *before* merging the patch.

+Delete from production CI a single Jenkins job:

+    $ ./jenkins-jobs --conf jenkins_jobs.ini delete ./jjb/ 'obsolete-job' (or)
     $ ./jjb-delete 'obsolete-job'

-   $ ./jjb-delete '*php5*'
+# Zuul configuration

-## Running tests
+## Running tests locally

 To test the configuration, we use tox and you need at least version 1.9+ ([bug T125705](https://phabricator.wikimedia.org/T125705)) to run the test suite.
 Running `tox` in the main dir of your local clone runs the tests.